 Army prosecutors allege the two soldiers, members of the Hawaii-based 3rd Brigade Combat Team in the 25th Infantry Division, killed the unidentified man.
 Their platoon had raided a house near Kirkuk in search of men they believed were planting roadside bombs.

-Shore's hearing took only one day, instead of two as had been expected.
+Shore’s court martial hearing took only one day, instead of two as had been expected.
 A separate hearing for Corrales, who also denies the charge, is scheduled for Monday.

 The hearings are similar in function to grand jury hearings in civilian courts.
-The presiding investigator will make recommendations to the division's commander, Maj.
-Gen. Benjamin Mixon, who will decide whether the cases will go to trial.
+The presiding investigator will make recommendations to the division’s commander, Maj.
+Gen. Benjamin Mixon, who will decide whether the cases will go to an Army court martial trial in Hawaii.

 Capt.
 Duane Kees, the prosecutor, argued Shore's two shots hit the Iraqi man in the face, contributing to his death by multiple gunshot wounds.
 He said Shore shot the Iraqi "to look good for Sergeant Corrales."